 Daesha Devón Harris

-Students will examine how the tradition of documentary photography and the documentary aesthetic in image making has evolved over the last century.
-Considering the various ways in which this style of photography has been executed (scientific evidence, reportage, fine art and a tool for social change) students will explore ways to apply these approaches in the local community.
+The tradition of documentary photography and the documentary aesthetic in image making have evolved over the last century.
+Considering how this style of photography has been executed (scientific evidence, reportage, fine art and a tool for social change) students will explore ways to apply these approaches in the local community.
 Students will develop an appreciation of the medium's potential to be document, art or both and question the role of the documentary photographer's power in shaping what we see.
-They will look and learn from work of photographers past and present such as Gordon Parks, Sally Mann, Wendy Red Star, Mara Sanchez Renero and William Eggleston among others.
-Students will develop their documentary practice in the Saratoga Springs community by taking part in adventures and field trips on and off campus to build a portfolio of work.
+Students will also look and learn from work of photographers past and present (such as Gordon Parks, Sally Mann, Wendy Red Star, Mara Sanchez Renero and William Eggleston) and develop their documentary practice in the Saratoga Springs community by taking part in adventures and field trips on and off campus to build a portfolio of work.

 DS 302D From Story to Screen: Film Crew Production

 Tu, 4:30-6:30; Th, 4:30-6, 4 credits

 Crew based production.
 Take a film project from story to script to screen as you

 develop production skills, work across areas of study for an interdisciplinary experience,